FumiyaShibusawa/react-redux-todoapp/README.md

 # README

 This is my sample todo app built with React and Redux.
-Feel free to reuse or review any of the codebase for your study after reading introduction doc of React/Redux(if it ever helps...).
+Feel free to reuse or review any of the codebase for your reference especially if you just finished reading introduction of React/Redux(if it ever helps...).

 # Environment